How to Identify Muffler Men

 Gas Station Attendant, Golfer, Hamburger Man

 Configured with all the basic characteristics, standing 21-22 ft. tall.
 While shipped clean-shaven, may be customized with a painted mustache or even a beard -- sometimes in the style of the Bunyan model.
+A shorter version (14 ft.) appears less frequently, though new fabrication from molds is slowly increasing the population.

 In many ways identical to the molds of the classic, the Cowboy's most prominent feature is his big Stetson, which can be removed (or blown off in high winds).
 Cowboy Muffler Men usually play the role of brawny frontiersmen or gunfighters, brandishing rifles, six-shooters or branding irons.